ay0408/Randomized-Anonymization/README.md

 Errata:

 ・p.289.
 3.2.1
-  "When the following inequality holds: ε ≥" → "When the following inequality holds: e^ε ≥"
+  "When the following inequality holds: $ε ≥$" → "When the following inequality holds: $e^ε ≥$"

 ### Contact
 Akito Yamamoto